Decision Fatigue: Why Fewer Daily Choices Make You Sharper

 Attach your habits to fixed time anchors so they never require a decision to begin.

 "I work out at 6 a.m." is not a decision.
-"I work out when I feel like it" is a decision made daily - and on depleted days, it will almost always go the wrong way.
+"I work out when I feel like it" is a decision made daily, and on depleted days, it will almost always go the wrong way.

 Time-locked habits also interact well with implementation intentions: "When it is 6 a.m. on a weekday, I will put on my workout clothes."
 The specificity removes the ambiguity that allows decision fatigue to win.
+For a full walkthrough of building your day around these anchors, see time blocking for habit formation.

 Strategy 2: Default Choices